N4D SUPPORT TO SUN YEMEN SECRETARIAT

 This involved crucial in-person discussions with Karima Al-Hada´a, SYS coordinator, as well as key actors from UN and donor agencies

 N4D´s first (and on-going) task was to develop an in-depth understanding of efforts to scale up multisectoral nutrition actions in Yemen, including: the roles and approaches of local, national and international humanitarian and development actors; and the relationships between these actors and the factors enabling or hindering them working together in a coherent and effective way.
 Discussions with key individuals from SYS, the Ministry of Planning and International Cooperation, other relevant line ministries, and local and international partners provided insight into the current HDPN context in Yemen.
-From these consultations, SYS with support from N4D developed a Roadmap for operationalizing the MSNAP.
+From these consultations, SYS with support from N4D developed a Roadmap for scaling up implementation of the MSNAP.

 KEY RESULTS

-• Organized in-person meeting in Amman, Jordan between N4D and key stakeholders (August 2022)
+- Organized in-person meeting in Amman, Jordan between N4D and key stakeholders (August 2022)

-• Developed Roadmap to ‘operationalize’ the MSNAP (September 2022)
+- Developed Roadmap to ‘operationalize’ the MSNAP (September 2022)

 SUPPORTING LOCAL AND NATIONAL ACTORS TO LEAD